adambard/learnxinyminutes-docs/julia.html.markdown

 # The ... is called a splat.
 # We just used it in a function definition.
-# It can also be used in a fuction call,
+# It can also be used in a function call,
 # where it will splat an Array or Tuple's contents into the argument list.
 add([5,6]...) # this is equivalent to add(5,6)